-- 2. An ADI's IRRBB management framework must be clearly documented, and As part of its risk management framework required under Prudential Standard CPS220 Risk Management (CPS 220), an APRA-regulated entity must ensure that it appropriately manages its IRRBB, commensurate with the nature, scale and complexity of its operations. - 3.
+- 2. An ADI's IRRBB management framework must be clearly documented, and commensurate with the nature, scale and complexity of its operations. - 3.
 An ADI's risk appetite for IRRBB must be articulated in terms of the risk to both economic value and earnings and must specify limits on both those risks. - 4.
-An ADI's IRRBB management framework must be clearly documented.
-The framework must also assign accountabilities for monitoring itsan ADI's exposures against limits, approving variation on limits, and responding respond to and escalating any breaches of IRRBB limits to the Board and/or senior management as appropriate. - 5.
+An ADI's IRRBB management framework must clearly assign accountabilities for monitoring its exposures against limits, approving variation on limits, and responding to and escalating any breaches of IRRBB limits. - 5.
 An ADI's IRRBB management framework must clearly articulate the responsibilities of, and reporting relationships to, the Board and where applicable, the Board committee. - 6.
 An ADI must notify APRA prior to making any material change to its IRRBB management framework.